Circle Centre Mall: Tenants

 When Circle Centre opened in September 1995, it had two anchor stores—Nordstrom, with 206000 sqft, and Parisian, with 144000 sqft—and 88 other stores with a total of 418000 sqft.
 Of those 88, 22 were restaurants and food service, 30 were clothing and shoe stores, and 7 were recreational (including movie theaters).

 As of February 2018, there were 90 stores besides the Carson's anchor.
 Of those, 26 were restaurants, 58 were retail stores, and 6 were entertainment venues.
-In addition, substantial amounts of space are now used by non-retail establishments: The Indianapolis Star uses 100000 sqft of the former Nordstrom space, and Brown Mackie College, which moved-in in 2011, takes up about 25000 sqft on the fourth level; however, in 2016 the school announced that it would not accept any new students as it shuts down its operations.
+In addition, substantial amounts of space are now used by non-retail establishments: The Indianapolis Star uses 100000 sqft of the former Nordstrom space, and Brown Mackie College, which moved-in in 2011, takes up about 25000 sqft on the fourth level; however, in 2016 the school announced that it would not accept any new students as it shut down its operations.
 The Simon Youth Academy, an Indianapolis Public Schools Choice School for 11th and 12th graders that opened in 2015, also occupies about 5000 sqft on the fourth floor.